ligabeast/FastFingers/README.md

 ## Usage

-1. Enter a piece of text in the input field.
+1. Enter a piece of text in the input field -> starts the test

-2. Click the "Start" button to begin the WPM measurement.
+2. By typing a space the current word will be skipped

 3. Type the given text as quickly and accurately as possible.

-4. When finished, click the "Stop" button to end the measurement.
+4. When the timer is expired the calculated WPM value will be displayed, and the result will be added to the graph.

-5. The calculated WPM value will be displayed, and the result will be added to the graph.
+5. You can view your WPM history and statistics on the dashboard.

-6. You can view your WPM history and statistics on the dashboard.
+6. If you broke the top10 wpm you get a notification if you want to add your test to the top10 (currently the wpm is not checked, so you will be notify in every test end)

 ## Technologies Used